 There aren’t really funding limits when it comes to 529 contributions at the federal level.
 Each state has an amount that once exceeded prohibits further contributions.
 But, that is almost never an issue as these limits are quite generous.
 For instance, New York’s limit is $375,000 which is rare for us to even see that much in one person’s account.

 Since contributions to a 529 for a child or grandchild constitute a gift, there should be some consideration given to the gift tax exclusion.
-Currently any person can give $14,000 to any other non-spouse without eating into one’s lifetime gift tax.
+Currently, any person can give $14,000 to any other non-spouse without eating into one’s lifetime gift tax.
 Married couples get to double this amount to $28,000 since they each get an exclusion.
-One of the unique provision with a 529 plan is it allows you to contribute 5 years of gift tax exclusion upfront without triggering a gift tax issue (i.e. $70,000/person upfront in 2017).
+One of the unique provisions with a 529 plan is it allows you to contribute 5 years of gift tax exclusion upfront without triggering a gift tax issue (i.e. $70,000/person upfront in 2017).

 What is the penalty if you don’t use all the funds?

 First, there isn’t really a time limit to use these funds.
 Put simply, you can easily make the original beneficiary’s children, or sibling’s children, the recipient.
 This can give you 40 plus years to worry about withdrawing the funds and one heck of a generous future gift (with the power of compounding).

 If there are funds leftover, and you do want to pull them out, you would pay ordinary income tax and a 10% penalty on the growth of these funds.
 As an example, if you contributed $100,000 and it grew to $150,000, you’d pay the 10% penalty on the $50,000 (plus ordinary income tax on that same amount).